 The Kingdom of Morocco is the most westerly of the North African countries known as the Maghreb.

+Strategically situated with both Atlantic and Mediterranean coastlines, but with a rugged mountainous interior, it stayed independent for centuries while developing a rich culture blended from Arab, Berber, European and African influences.
 Morocco was a French protectorate from 1912 to 1956, when Sultan Mohammed became king.
 He was succeeded in 1961 by his son, Hassan II, who ruled for 38 years.
 He played a prominent role in the search for peace in the Middle East, given the large number of Israelis of Moroccan origin, but was criticised for suppressing domestic opposition.

 A truth commission set up to investigate human rights violations during Hassan's reign has confirmed nearly 10,000 cases, ranging from death in detention to forced exile.